mattiasbergbom/libevent-nacl-port/README.md

 Performance
 -----------

 All in all it seems we're missing quite a bunch of Socket API calls compared to, say, a modern Linux distro.
 How much of a performance hit this is though - and whether it's even a blip on the radar compared to the Pepper API overhead - remains to be seen.
-I'll add info here once I have it.
+If anything, my guess is that the abovementioned nacl_io hack will be the most costly change, but I'll add more concrete info here once I have it.

 Notice
 ------